 1. Active demand forecasting

 Active demand forecasting is perfect for businesses that are expanding quickly.
-This strategy considers ambitious plans to grow and takes into account future product development and marketing campaigns.
+This strategy considers ambitious plans to grow—like a landscaping company bidding on larger commercial contracts—and takes into account future marketing and equipment acquisition.

 2. Passive demand forecasting